Response to the East End Sisters Uncut protest at Marian Court

 Local authorities across London are at breaking point as the government’s policies force more families to be evicted from the private rented sector and elsewhere, driving up the number of our residents who have nowhere else to turn.
 That’s why I’ve longed campaigned – whether marching, lobbying or speaking in Parliament – for the reversal of harmful welfare reform, an end to attacks on social housing and long-term and sustained investment in council housing, so boroughs like Hackney can build even more.

-I’d encourage East End Sisters Uncut to join us in making that case to government for real solutions to homelessness instead – starting with meaningful central funding for social housing, better protections for private renters, and an end to the austerity measures that have fueled Hackney’s housing crisis.
+I’d encourage East End Sisters Uncut to join us in making that case to government for real solutions to homelessness instead – starting with meaningful central funding for social housing, better protections for private renters, and an end to the austerity measures that have fuelled Hackney’s housing crisis.

 The demolition of Marian Court will mark the start of the final phase of our project in Homerton to replacing ageing homes that don’t meet modern standards with 275 new high-quality homes – many of which have already been completed and are home to families previously on our housing waiting list.
 Despite minimal government funding, three quarters of these will be Council homes for social rent, shared ownership homes for first-time buyers, or our pioneering new living rent offer for private renters struggling with rising costs.